TagVar/BareBones/README.md

   $app = new App;

-  //Set $App's controller to and instance of `firstController` contained in "assets/controllers/firstController.php". if ($app->setController("firstController"))
+  /* Set $App's controller to and instance of `firstController` contained in "assets/controllers/firstController.php". */ if ($app->setController("firstController"))
     echo "Controller set!";
   else
     echo "Error: Controller not set.";

-  //Set $App's controller to and instance of `secondController` contained in
+  /* Set $App's controller to and instance of `secondController` contained in "assets/controllers/subdir/firstController.php". */ if ($app->setController("secondController", "subdir"))
-  //"assets/controllers/subdir/firstController.php".
-  if ($app->setController("secondController", "subdir"))
     echo "Controller set!";
   else